by Dr. JL Knight | Jul 1, 2019 | Decision Making, Leadership Coaching, Life Coaching, Mindset, Personal Transformation

 You can find affirmations for almost any fear or negative emotion.
 But it may be more effective to write your own.
 Simply imagine yourself in the situation, responding perfectly and feeling peaceful inside.
 Write a positive, present tense statement, in the first person, describing what you see in your mind’s eye.

-Create a few affirmations and repeat them to yourself over and over again.
-Repeat this exercise every day, and soon you’ll begin to notice yourself feeling differently about the situation.
+and over again.
+Repeat this exercise every day, and soon you’ll begin to notice

 Once you’ve worked through one fear with affirmations, you’ll possess a tool that can conquer any fear that you have.